East Cambridgeshire: Composition

-The next election is due in 2027, subject to Local Government Reorganisation.
+The next election is due on 6 May 2027.

 Elections

-Since the last full review of boundaries in 2019 the council has comprised 28 councillors, representing 14 wards.
-Elections are held every four years.
+Since the last full review of boundaries in 2019, the council has comprised 28 councillors, representing 14 wards.
+Elections are held every four years, subject to Local Government Reorganisation.

 Premises

 The council is based at The Grange on Nutholt Lane in Ely.
-The building was originally a large Victorian house.
-It served as a maternity hospital from the 1940s until the 1970s.
+The building was originally a large Victorian house and it served as a maternity hospital from the 1940s until the 1970s.
 The building was acquired around the time East Cambridgeshire was created in 1974 and converted to offices.
 Several large extensions have since been added.

 Archaeology

 The Fenland Survey of archaeological finds carried out in the 1980s mentions an enumeration of findings made between 1884 and 1994 in the region to the north of Devil's Dyke and Cambridge, from the Stone Age, the Bronze Age and the Iron Age (the region south of Devil's Dyke is not yet included in the survey).
 By far the greatest quantities of bronze objects found in England were discovered in East Cambridgeshire.

 The most important Bronze Age finds were discovered in Isleham (more than 6500 pieces), Stuntney, Soham, Wicken, Chippenham, Coveney, Mepal and Wilburton.
 These findings include swords, spear-heads, arrows, axes, palstaves, knives, daggers, rapiers, armour, decorative equipment (in particular for horses) and many fragments of sheet bronze.
 The greater part of these objects have been entrusted to the Moyse's Hall Museum in Bury St Edmunds while other items are in the University of Cambridge Museum of Archaeology and Anthropology in Cambridge.
 Other finds include traces of cremations and barrows, golden torques, an extensive ditch system and a wooden track-way between Fordey Farm (Barway) and Little Thetford.
 Bronze razors have also been found and it is well known that Celts shaved their cheeks.